CEPH Accreditation

 D2.18.
 Select communication strategies for different audiences and sectors

 D2.19.
-Communicate audience-appropriate (i.e., non-academic, non-peer audience) public health content, both in writing and through oral presentation
+Communicate audience-appropriate public health content, both in writing and through oral presentation to a non-academic, non-peer audience with attention to factors such as literacy and health literacy.

 D2.20.
-Describe the importance of cultural competence in communicating public health content
+Describe the importance of cultural humility in communicating public health content

 D2.21.
 Integrate perspectives from other sectors and/or professions to promote and advance population health